jacobdensford/jacobdensford.com/fell/full-game.md

 Whenever you attempt a **task** that you could reasonably accomplish but the outcome is uncertain and potentially dangerous, learn how hard it will be and what could go wrong, then roll a **test**.

-Collect up to three dice: an ability die from your relevant ability; an applicable steel, skill, or spell die; and a bonus die if you have one for the given task.
+Collect dice: an ability die from your relevant ability and an applicable steel, skill, or spell die if you have one.

 Roll, comparing each die individually to the **difficulty number** (or DN).
 A die that meets or exceeds the difficulty number counts as a **hit**.